 In this modern era, there are numerous technological ways to book any services or place orders without exerting effort to head outside the house.
-Just like in reserving a rental car abroad, you can do it right away through your smartphone.
+Just like in reserving rental cars abroad, you can do it right away through your smartphone.
 In Nicaragua, making online reservations is a trend.
 It is one way to reduce paper basis transactions.
-To keep renters guided about the different rental car agencies in the country, below are the popular ones.
+To keep renters guided about the different rental car agencies in the country, below are the major international car hire companies.

 When doing an online transaction, renters must ensure that they are visiting a secured website.
 It is a validation thing to know the legitimacy of the site.
 When personally encoding the information, do not input what is not essential.
 Upon accomplishing the reservation, do check if the email confirmation address on your email is valid.
 Do not click if you find it suspicious.

 Collecting the complete hard copy documents is a must when you are renting a car abroad.
 Though you have made an online booking, presenting the hard copies of the documents you uploaded is still essential.
 Rental car agents will double-check it upon meeting them at the airport.
 For a complete list of general requirements you have to possess, below are the details.
 Changes will depend on your chosen rental car company.

 - Original Driver’s License

 - Foreign Passport

 Before wrapping up the agreement between your provider, kindly ask for their contact details.
 It will be useful in case of a road emergency

 There are many car types that travelers can rent out in Nicaragua.
 But, before choosing the vehicle, know first the passenger count of the group.
 It can help the renter pick what type will suit the number of occupants.
 A 4-wheel drive car is best if you'll be exploring outside the cities.
 To give explorers an idea of what to choose, below are the typical vehicle types tourists reserve.